Skip to main content

 • Success indicators (e.g. number of citizens met, number of trees planted, etc.).

-• Disclosure of results to bidders: October to November 2025
+• Disclosure of results to bidders: fall 2026

 • First payment: 30 working days after signing of agreements

-• Project implementation period: From signature to delivery of final report
+• Project period: from signing of agreement to submission of final report